-Nick Gutkin is a Canadian graduate student living in Brussels, Belgium.
-Nick’s research interests include climate science, forest management and landscape ecology.
-He currently works as the Event Manager for the Green Office, a student organisation promoting sustainability-oriented projects on university campuses.
-Nick’s thesis work involves using satellite imagery and remote sensing to predict forest cover dynamics in Rwanda, in coordination with the Rwandan-Belgian partnership to quantify firewood stocks available for the general population of the country.
-Nick holds a B.MSc. in Interdisciplinary Medical Sciences from the University of Western Ontario and is finishing his M.Sc. in Sustainable Development from KU Leuven.
+Nick Gutkin is a young Canadian professional living in Brussels, Belgium.
+Nick’s research interests include climate science, remote sensing, and nature-based solutions.
+He currently works for ESTI-impact, an innovative Dutch startup with the goal of rewarding farmers for sustainable farming practices through the use of carbon credits.
+Nick’s M.Sc. thesis work involved using satellite imagery and remote sensing to predict forest cover dynamics in Rwanda, in coordination with the Rwandan-Belgian partnership to quantify firewood stocks available for the general population of the country.
+Nick holds a B.MSc. in Interdisciplinary Medical Sciences from the University of Western Ontario and a M.Sc. in Sustainable Development from KU Leuven.

 Nick is a native speaker of English and Russian and has proficiency in Spanish and French.

 Gretel Cuevas is a political scientist from Mexico.
 She graduated Magna Cum Laude from Bryn Mawr College in the United States.
 During her college journey she studied at the London School of Economics (LSE) and the University of Pennsylvania where she completed her specialisations in Latin American studies, public policy, and comparative politics.
 She is currently a Watson Fellow studying the political implications of the COVID-19 crisis and a political advisor in Mexico.